 What is worse: if you get a DWI underage or over 21?

-Drivers under 21 can face drunk driving charges just as adults can.
+Texas’ no-tolerance policy for driving while intoxicated means it holds everyone accountable for driving under the influence, regardless of age.
+Drivers under age 21 can face drunk driving charges just as adults can.
 In fact, those charges carry the same penalties, including substantial fines, driver’s license suspension, and the threat of jail time.
 Upon conviction, you will also have a permanent criminal record.

-To understand what these serious charges could mean, talk to an underage DWI lawyer in Allen.
-The Law Offices of Randall B. Isenberg offers a free consultation, so you can learn more about your options.
-Contact us today at 214-696-9253 for help.
+To understand what these serious charges could mean, you or your parent or guardian can talk to an underage DWI lawyer in Allen.
+The Law Offices of Randall B. Isenberg offers a free consultation, so you can learn more about your options and next steps with a criminal defense lawyer.
+Contact us today for help.

 Penalties for Underage DWI in Allen, TX